 Answer: Good question!
 Unlike medical school requirements, which are a little more uniform, different Pharmacy schools will have different course requirements, and may accept Princeton courses, but it’ll be a case-by-case basis.
 The courses that are most like an Anatomy and Physiology sequence are Human Adaptation (ANT 215 / EEB 315, offered in Fall) and Comparative Physiology (EEB 314, offered in Spring).
 Princeton offers Microbio with lab in some years – it’ll be MOL 380B, and Public Speaking is offered as ENG 230.
-We recommend researching Pharmacy schools of interest and making note of their prerequisites (you can find a list of programs online: http://www.pharmcas.org/school-directory/#/) , and if a school requires Anatomy and Physiology, reach out to them directly to find out if our ANT 215 and EEB 314 will satisfy their requirements.
+We recommend researching Pharmacy schools of interest and making note of their prerequisites (you can find a list of programs online: www.pharmcas.org/school-directory/#/) , and if a school requires Anatomy and Physiology, reach out to them directly to find out if our ANT 215 and EEB 314 will satisfy their requirements.
 Send an email to the admissions office, introduce yourself as a pre-pharmacy student attending Princeton, and attach copies of the course descriptions from Course Offerings along with the texts used in the courses.
 If you have trouble getting through to any of the schools, let us know and we can try to intervene on your behalf.
 It may be difficult to fit these courses into your Princeton curriculum, and you may hear from schools that these courses will not meet their requirements.
 Many pharmacy schools require significant work in a hospital/pharmacy setting, so many pre-pharmacy students choose to work for a year or two after graduation; if you did this, you could finish up the required courses at a local college while you worked.
-You can learn more about Pharmacy careers on the HPA website: http://hpa.princeton.edu/exploring/pharmacy.
+You can learn more about Pharmacy careers on the HPA website: hpa.princeton.edu/exploring/pharmacy.

 Question: Hi!
 I received a mailing from the AACPM, the American Association of Colleges of Podiatric Medicine, and I'm really not sure what to make of it.
 What is podiatric medicine, and is this something I should consider?

 Answer: According to the AACPM, www.aacpm.org, an association of 8 podiatric medical schools, and about 200 hospitals, "Doctors of Podiatric Medicine (DPMs) strive to improve the overall health of their patients by focusing on preventing, diagnosing, and treating conditions associated with the foot and ankle.
 They treat a variety of conditions and employ innovative treatments to improve the well-being of their patients."
 Applications to podiatry schools have been on the rise in recent years, and average GPA and MCAT scores for those accepted to DPM programs are somewhat lower than those for medical school.
 Most importantly, you might consider pursuing a career in podiatry if you've spent time with someone who practices in this field, and if you believe that the approach to the patient and the lifestyle is consistent with your interests.
 Getting exposure to a wide range of medical practices (as a volunteer, doing "shadowing," or in the course of clinical research) is the best way to assess which specific direction makes the most sense for you.
-HPA at Princeton sees many more students interested in allopathic medicine than podiatry, or osteopathic medicine, but we do have information about numerous health professions (including dentistry and veterinary medicine) in our library.
+HPA at Princeton sees many more students interested in allopathic medicine than podiatry or osteopathic medicine, but we do have information about numerous health professions (including dentistry and veterinary medicine) in our library and on our website.
 We hope you'll come to take a look at the resources soon.

 Question: Hello, I am interested in becoming a dentist after college, not a doctor.
 What does your office do for pre-dental students?
 How many pre-dental students are there?